 EXHIBIT RELEASE & CAGE TEAR-DOWN: Poultry will be released between 8:00-11:00 am on Sunday.
 Birds must be taken home at that time.
-No other fair entries may be taken birds; Meat and Production Pens count as 1 each.
+No other fair entries may be taken until the conclusion of the Fashion Revue.
+We are doing this is so volunteers will help put away the poultry and rabbit cages at the conclusion of the fair.
+Taking your animals outside of the stated release time would mean forfeiting your total Premium money.